 –Letter to the “Ask Edna” blog on MusicalAmerica.com (Oct.
 2013)

 Then, with the solo career prospects fading, the musician ponders winning a concertmaster position, claiming that someone said there was a “reasonable chance” of that happening.
 I wonder who said that.
 In truth, not many violinists win section jobs in full-time orchestras; far fewer attain concertmaster status.

 The violinist points to degrees earned and unnamed competition prizes won, implying that those accomplishments ensure success.
 Unfortunately, they don’t.
 At least, not in and of themselves.

-In today’s world, tens of thousands of musicians earn degrees; hundreds win competitions each year.
+In today’s world, tens of thousands of excellent musicians earn degrees each year; hundreds win competitions.
 Managers, presenters and orchestra directors seldom care about degrees and contests.
 Neither do audiences.
 Besides, only the most elite competitions propel music careers and then not for long, unless musicians do what really matters.

 Real Music Careers

 What really matters?
 Having a compelling artistic voice, excelling at your craft, and, most of all, being an artist who positively impacts lots of people.

 Elizabeth Sobol, former Managing Director at IMG calls it “the goose-bump factor.”
 And that factor ignites music careers in performance, teaching, composition, production, and everything else.